fengyuli-dev/lost-and-found/README.md

 - 404 indicates that the target is not found.
 - 400 means the request format is compromised.

-For post methods, the field time should be in the format: TBD.
+For post methods, the field time should be in the format of strings.
 ### Authentication for User-specific Endpoints
 These endpoint involve operations on a user's data:
 1. Posting a lost or a found item